ArlingtonCS/aps-hspc-2025/highschool/D-portal-chaos/d-portal-chaos.md

 portal generator.
 Luckily, the generator broadcasted the details of all the portals it generated.
 Each of the portals connects 2 rooms and can be used in each direction.
-You will start in room #0, and the portal generator will be in room #100.
+You will start in room #0, and the portal generator will be in room #1000.
+You can assume that there is a path from the start room to the portal generator.

 ## Input

 The first line is the number of portals that were generated, $n$.
-This is followed by $n$ pairs of room numbers, which are each on a new line.
+This is followed by $n$ pairs of room numbers, which are each on a new line and separated by a comma.
 Each pair represents a portal which connects two rooms.
+The portals will be given in a random order.

 ## Output